couriersud/msigd/README.md

       --power                values: off
       --response_time        values: normal fast fastest
       --alarm_clock          values: off 1 2 3 4
-      --alarm_clock_index    values: 1 to 4
-      --alarm_clock_time     values: 0 to 5999
       --alarm4x              a1,a2,a3,a4,n where a<5999 and n<=4
       --image_enhancement    values: off weak medium strong strongest --brightness           values: 0 to 100